ycroissant/plm/README.md

 `install.packages("plm")`

-The package's CRAN website is: https://cran.r-project.org/package=plm
+The package's CRAN website is https://cran.r-project.org/package=plm.

 To install the development version from **RForge**:

 `install.packages("plm", repos = 'http://R-Forge.R-project.org')`

-The development of package `plm` currently takes place on R-Forge in a SVN repository: https://r-forge.r-project.org/R/?group_id=406
+The development of package `plm` currently takes place on R-Forge in a SVN repository: https://r-forge.r-project.org/R/?group_id=406.
 However, in GitHub's `plm` repository, GitHub's issue tracker is used for the package (but nothing else, currently).